Kevin Millar

-Kevin Charles Millar (/mᵻˈlɑːr/; born September 24, 1971) is an American former professional baseball first baseman and outfielder who played in Major League Baseball (MLB) and is a current analyst for MLB Network.
+Kevin Charles Millar (/mᵻˈlɑːr/; born September 24, 1971) is an American former professional baseball first baseman and outfielder who played in Major League Baseball (MLB) and is a current analyst for MLB Network and NESN.
 He played in MLB for the Florida Marlins, Boston Red Sox, Baltimore Orioles, and Toronto Blue Jays from 1998 through 2009.
 He is currently a host along with Siera Santos and Ryan Dempster on the MLB Network show Intentional Talk, and (as of March 2018) the show's companion audio podcast Intentional Talk: Caught Listening.

 Early life

 Millar was born in Los Angeles.
-He attended and played baseball for University High School in West Los Angeles, which won the 3-A City title in 1988 under coach Frank Cruz, during his junior year.
+He played baseball for University High School in West Los Angeles, which won the 3-A City title in 1988 under coach Frank Cruz, during his junior year.
 He graduated from Hart High School in Santa Clarita, California.
 He attended and played college baseball for Los Angeles City College and later Lamar University in Beaumont, Texas.
 Under the tutelage of Coach Jim Gilligan, Millar and the Cardinals prospered.
 For two seasons, Millar was a key part of Lamar's return to prominence in collegiate baseball.
 In 1992, Lamar went 32–21, posting the NCAA's biggest turnaround with a 14-victory improvement over the 1991 season.
 Millar led the Cardinals that season in runs (41), hits (56), home runs (13) and runs batted in (50), and he earned All-Sun Belt Conference honors.
 After the 1992 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 The next season, Millar helped lead the Cardinals to a 44–18 record, to the SBC regular-season and tournament championships, and also to a berth in the NCAA's Central I Regional on the campus of Texas A&M in College Station.
 Lamar would be quickly eliminated in two games, with a 6–1 loss against UCLA, followed by a 10-5 finish against Texas A&M.